Haplogroup LT: Distribution

 Y-DNA haplogroup LT is an old lineage widely distributed at low concentrations.
 It was established approximately 30,000-40,000 years ago, probably in South Asia or West Asia.

 Its descendants are found mainly in populations indigenous to the Horn of Africa, North Africa, South Asia, West Asia, Central Asia and Europe.

+Basal, unmutated LT* (K1a*) has been identified only in two early medieval remains from Central Europe (i.e. present-day Lower Austria).

 L-M20 is found at its highest frequency in India, Pakistan and among the Balochs of Afghanistan, and at low frequencies in the Middle East and Europe.